nilbus/reverse_polish_calculator/README.md

 All methods defined by Ruby's Float class that return a number are valid operators, including: `+` `-` `*` `/` `**` `%` `abs` `round` and [more][2].
+Methods that take optional arguments must have values for those arguments.

 [1]: http://en.wikipedia.org/wiki/Reverse_Polish_notation
 [2]: http://www.ruby-doc.org/core-1.9.3/Float.html